Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Having a Caffe after the show| ©Elina Sazonova

 The evening performances at 19:30 do coincide with the usual dinner time in the UK.
-That is why Her Majesty's Theatre, and all the West End theaters, has a cafeteria service.
+Therefore, Her Majesty's Theatre and all the West End theaters have cafeteria service.
 It is customary to order a snack before the performance and have it at intermission.
 If you choose to do so, you will find your order ready with your name on it when you leave at intermission.
-With the evening pass you will leave at 22:00 in the evening and London restaurants usually close around 23:00.
+With the evening pass you will leave at 10pm and London restaurants usually close around 11pm.
 You have time but you would be in a hurry.
-So I recommend the cafeteria option.
+Therefore, I recommend the cafeteria option.

-On Thursdays and Saturdays they have a 14:30 pass and in this case it does not affect the meal.
-Lunch time in London starts around 12:00 noon so you have plenty of time to have lunch in a nearby restaurant.
+On Thursdays and Saturdays they have a 2:30 pm pass and, in this case, it does not affect the meal.
+Lunch time in London starts around 12 noon so you have plenty of time to have lunch in a nearby restaurant.

 Why do we recommend this musical?

 The great advantage of the classics is that they are a safe bet and The Phantom of the Opera is no exception.
-The more than 30 years it has been on the bill are a good endorsement of this.
-If among all the options offered by the West End you choose this one, I assure you that you will not be disappointed.
+The more than 30 years it has been running are a good guarantee of this.
+If among all the musicals in London's West End you choose this one, I assure you that you will not be disappointed.

-The play is outstanding in all aspects that a good musical should have.
-A spectacular staging, sets cared to the smallest detail, a story that captures and excites the viewer, a cast to match and, of course, a soundtrack that is part of the history of musicals.
+The work is outstanding in all aspects that a good musical should have: a spectacular staging, sets cared for down to the smallest detail, a story that captures and excites the viewer, a cast to match and, of course, a soundtrack that is part of the history of musicals.

 Part of The Lion King Musical in London| ©tuveuxmaphoto